 The greenest lake in Hungary

 Most people turn around at the Fátyol waterfall, but at the end of the path there is a wonderfully beautiful lake.
 The lake shines through the surrounding trees in various shades of green and looks almost artificial.
 Unfortunately, there is no circular route, but here you can still endure longer.
+In my opinion the real attraction in the Szalajka Valley.

 Hike to the Istállós Kő cave

 To the left of the lake there is a path that climbs very steeply.
 The ascent is arduous, sometimes slippery, and exhausting.
 But at the end of the hiking trail, we reach the Istállós Kő Cave, in which a large number of stone tools and bones from the Paleolithic were found.
-We visit the inside of the impressive cave for a while and then return to the parking lot via the same hiking trail through the Szalajka valley.
+We visit the inside of the impressive cave for a while and then return to the parking lot in Szilvásvárad via the same hiking trail through the Szalajka valley.

 Conclusion on the Szalajka Valley

 The trip to the Szalajka Valley in the Bükk National Park was very eventful.
 There are a variety of attractions on offer and the path through the park is nicely laid out.
 On the easy-to-negotiate hiking trail you will see ponds, waterfalls, caves, animals, museums, and lots of forest.
-However, you will also meet a lot of tourists, because Szalajka is a popular destination, especially for families.
+However, you will also meet a lot of tourists, because Szalajka is a popular travel destination in Hungary, especially for families.
 So come early or late if you want to avoid the tourists.
 You have even more peace and quiet on the hiking trails in the area, which run on the higher plains of the Bükk Mountains.
 Here you can also go on real hikes because the path through the valley is more like a walk.
 While there are plenty of restaurants along the way, I cannot recommend the food.
 Maybe I was just unlucky.
 Overall, however, I can highly recommend the Szalajka Valley.
 It is designed for tourists, but the park is beautiful, and you will experience wonderful nature that you will not forget.

 Highlights in the surrounding area

 If you still have time, you can visit a few more sights in the village of Szilvásvárad.
 For example, there is the former Pallavicini Palace or the reformed round church in the classicism style.
 There is also the Orbán House Museum, where you can learn about local history and the Palóczen.
 I was able to get to know their story during my trip to Hungary in the village of Hollókő.
-This link takes you to my post about my visit in Hollókő.
+This link takes you to my blog post about my visit in Hollókő.

 A little further south on the edge of the Bükk Mountains lies the baroque town of Eger, which is surrounded by small vineyards.
 The picturesque streets invite you to explore and give the city a special charm.
 Popular sights in Eger are the neoclassical domed basilica, the Minaret or Dobó Square.
 A visit to Eger Castle, which is located on a hill to the west of the city center, is also worthwhile.
 There are also several thermal springs and baths in the area for relaxation.

 Lillafüred is on the other side of the Bükk National Park.
 This small place is the local recreation area in the east of the Bükk Mountains.
 There are countless sights and natural spectacles here.
 You can start your journey to Lillafüred with a ride in the traditional forest railway.
 The highest waterfall in Hungary, which falls behind the magnificent palace hotel (Palotaszálló), is particularly popular.
 On Lake Hámori, you can take a romantic tour in a rowboat or go around the lake on a hiking trail.
 There are also several show caves in Lillafüred, such as the Anna Cave or the Szent István stalactite cave.
-Furthermore, the area offers countless hiking opportunities to the surrounding peaks.
+Furthermore, this area of Hungary offers countless hiking opportunities to the surrounding peaks.
 Take a look at my blog post about Lillafüred and see for yourself.

 The references marked with an asterisk (*) are so-called commission links.
 If you click on such a referral link and buy something, I get a small commission from the provider.
 For you, the price does not change!
 I see it as a small thank you for my work and look forward to any support.